samplchallenges/SAMPL6/pKa_challenge_instructions.md

 - For pH values or microstates which you don't have an estimate, leave that cell or line of the csv table empty.

 #### Prediction Type III - macroscopic pKas
-Predicting the value of  macroscopic pKas based between 2 and 12.
+Predicting the value of  macroscopic pKas between 2 and 12.
 - Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules.
 - For each molecule, report as many macroscopic pKas as your method predicts.
 For each macroscopic pKa create a new line that starts with molecule ID as identifier.
 - Report pKa values to two decimal places (e.g. 10.71).